aletsmc07/Book-Search-Engine/README.md

 ## Features

-- Add, delete or update users.
+- Register yourself or sign in.
-- Add or remove friends.
+- Search books, it displays 10 results.
-- Share thoughts, update them and react.
+- Save them and look them in Saved books.
-- Create a friend list
+- Delete a book or your list.

 [Content](#Content)